 While every apostolic worker would be wise to consider “tent-making” options—so that they too can forgo this right when necessary—this is not an obligation to strive under.
 Paul explained emphatically: “the Lord commanded that those who preach the Gospel should live from the Gospel” (1 Corinthians 9:14).
 This “right”, which should certainly not spur an attitude of entitlement, is centred on, one, an apostolic worker’s faith in God’s ability to provide and, two, the hope that God’s people grow in an understanding of generosity and stewardship.

 While an apostolic worker’s desire to serve “no strings attached” may seem to be a noble intention, it is not a Biblical one.
 There ought to be “strings” attached; that is, God has established this checks-and-balances equation where the giver and receiver are humbled and accountable in the grace of God.
 Mutual relationships are God’s self-selecting, testing ground in this regard.
 This keeps us all humble and interdependent.

 Isn’t there potential for abuse?

 For sure!
-But Scripture gives no “air-tight” system that we can strap over this issue and nail down.
+But Scripture gives no air-tight system that we can strap over this issue and nail down.
 In fact, that would only play to a Pharisee-spirit and tempt our controlling, micro-managing desires.
-That it gives space begets the need for righteous government; first, as both giver and receiver rule over their own ungodly motives, and second, as each is accountable one to the other (including agreed upon administrative processes).
+That it gives space begets the need for righteous government; first, as both giver and receiver rule over their own ungodly motives, and second, as each is accountable one to the other (including an agreed-upon administrative process).